Do we thank Germans, pagans, or Christians for the Easter Bunny and those chocolate eggs?

 The chocolate and Easter egg hunts are just an added bonus.

+Do you have any Easter bunny themed traditions you do every year with your family?
 What do you think of the origins of the Easter celebration?
 Tell us in the comments below.

 WATCH NOW: What Is Your Pet's Favorite Holiday?